JohanKlingstrom/JohanKlingstrom/README.md

 # Hey!
 I'm Johan 🌌
 ![banner](https://user-images.githubusercontent.com/75391606/170718709-922b64f0-d982-46c3-aa1e-c2c83b98c881.gif)

 I'm a frontend dev student at Hyper Island in Stockholm!
-I'm also many other things, like an electronic musician, DJ, video game nerd, ramen enthusiast and friend of cats 😺
+I'm also many other things, like an electronic musician, DJ, video game nerd, ramen enthusiast and friend of cats.
+The alien meatball in my banner was made in Three.js.

 ## Some quick fun little notes about me;
 * Five years of professional experience editing esports data 🕹️